pennz/antlr_lifestyle/notes.md

 ## client restful API (external)
 it could do thing for us (retrieve data for yout)

-## we will need a datastorage thing. we just use mariadb.
+## we will need a datastorage thing.
+We just use mariadb.
 For this we just do pure sql, as I am learing this.

 - simple example.
 - pipeline needs do work first.